 The punishments that are given to a person for committing unclassified misdemeanors are decided or set separately from those given for classified misdemeanors.Things to Know About Non-Classified Misdemeanors

-There are only a few crimes that are considered non-classified or unclassified misdemeanors.
+There are only a few crimes that are considered non-classified misdemeanors.
 Some of the crimes are as follows:

 - Selling, delivering, or manufacturing any kind of unadulterated drugs.